Skip to main content

 What is AMQL?

-• AML: a declarative language used to describe data semantic model and analytics objects such as database tables, their relationship, and visualization
+• A metrics / data semantic layer (AML): a declarative language used to describe data semantic model and business metrics.

-• AQL: a query language that leverages data semantic model defined in AML to query SQL databases in a higher abstraction manner, especially composing and reusing metric-based queries
+• A query language (AQL) that leverages data semantic model defined to query SQL databases in a higher abstraction manner, especially composing and reusing metric-based queries.

-AMQL is designed for data engineers, data analysts, analyst engineers, or anyone who works with analytics queries and want better reusability, composability, development productivity than currently possible with existing tools.
+AMQL is designed for data engineers, data analysts, analytics engineers, or anyone who works with analytics queries and want better reusability, composability, development productivity than currently possible with existing tools.

 Why we built AMQL?